Hombook/UIAssignment/README.md

 <pre><code>swag init -d ./cmd/uiassignment -o ./docs --parseDependency</code></pre>
 * Swagger document can be found under {project root}/docs
 * To view the document, paste the content of swagger.yaml to https://editor.swagger.io/

+# WebSocket Demo
+The web chat interface for the demo can be found under http://{your.IP}/web/chat
+* Notification message will be sent when an existing account failed on POST /api/v1/accessToken
+  - Only if it fails on password verification.
+* The demo is a slightly modified version of https://github.com/gorilla/websocket/tree/master/examples/chat